joelkuiper/Llamora/README.md

 Restart the server after saving changes; Dynaconf merges `settings.local.toml`, `.secrets.toml`, `.env`, and process environment variables (prefixed with `LLAMORA_`), with the environment taking precedence last.

 ### Deployment (not recommended)
-Sure — here’s a much shorter, focused rewrite that still uses the new env var style:

----

-### Deployment (not recommended)

 Llamora is a personal experiment and **not production-ready**.
 If you still deploy it, set the required secrets and runtime vars using the new double-underscore format: